ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 The configuration
 file used for an execution is specified using the `--config` option.
-The default configuration file used for a run will be `rvs.conf`, which will include default values for all defined tests, benchmarks and configurations checks, as well as device specific configuration values.
+The default configuration file used for a run is `rvs.conf`, which will include default values for all defined tests, benchmarks and configurations checks, as well as device specific configuration values.
 The format of the configuration files determines the order in which actions are executed, and can provide the number